oracle-livelabs/oic/oic-gen3/core-competencies/get-started-oic/run-demo/run-demo.md

     > **Note:**  Alternatively, in the Projects pane, Click on **Observe &gt; Instances**

-3. From the *Instances* page, Click on the Integration Flow.
+3. From the *Instances* section, Click on the Integration Flow.

     ![Open the Integration Instance](images/integration-instance-open.png)